MattPlum/Honeypot/README.md

 **Summary:** What is the RDBMS that MHN-Admin uses?
 What information does the exported JSON file record?

-RDBMS is Relational Database Management System and the one MHN-Admin uses ???.
+RDBMS is Relational Database Management System and the one MHN-Admin uses google cloud platform.
 The exported JSON file contains the information from the attacks on the honeypot such as which honeypot was attacked, src/dest ports, ip, time, and protocol used.

 *Be sure to upload session.json directly to this GitHub repo/branch in order to get full credit.*